 Each candidate must pass a final examination of the contents of the dissertation.
 Sometimes called the "dissertation defense" or the "dissertation oral," this is the culminating activity of doctoral studies.
 The dissertation defense is scheduled when the dissertation Chair and the student concur that the student has a final product that meets with initial Committee member approval.
-Typically the Dissertation Chair and Committee should not schedule the defense until they are reasonably confident that the dissertation is likely to be approved, either as-is or with relatively minor revisions.
+Typically, the Dissertation Chair and Committee should not schedule the defense until they are reasonably confident that the dissertation is likely to be approved, either as-is or with relatively minor revisions.

 The dissertation defense is open to all members of the University community and must be announced to the campus.
-The announcement of the final defense can be disseminated through the Academic Affairs listserv (http://graduateschool.uncc.edu/current-students/graduation-clearance/submit-your-dissertation-defense-announcement) or the posting of flyers on campus.
+The announcement of the final defense can be disseminated through the Academic Affairs listserv or the posting of flyers on campus.
 The announcement of the dissertation defense should include identification of the student's full name, the date of the defense, the location of the defense, the time of the defense, the title of the dissertation, the name of the Chair of the Dissertation Committee, and a brief abstract of the dissertation.
 Doctoral students should complete the form for the Academic Affairs listserv at least two weeks prior to their defense date.
 The student also must provide the Public Health Sciences Ph.D.
-Program Director with the dissertation defense announcement information at least 3 weeks before the final examination.
+Program Director with the dissertation defense announcement information at least 2 weeks before the final examination.
 The final examination is open to the university community.